ss407102/Session_89/session_8MOM.md

     * Initialization -
        *  Deeper Model was initialized by using layers of model A(trained with random initialization ).
        * Learning rate was not changed for these layers.
-       * Remaining layers initialized randomly using concept similar to Glorot & Bengio initializer (2010).
+       * Remaining layers initialized randomly.
+       * For random initialization weights were sampled from a normal distribution with the zero mean and 10 −2 variance.
        * Random cropping (224 x 224) and horizontal flipping,RGB color shift  for data augmentation.
     * Trained on two fixed scale s=256 and s=384 and multi scale chosen from range [256,512].